FrancescElies/wezterm-config/README.md

 # An `ALT+key` centric wezterm config

-Wezterm gives you cross platform tmux like capabilities (linux, mac and windows too).
+Wezterm gives you a cross-platform terminal and multiplexer with tmux like capabilities that works on linux, mac and windows.

 This wezterm config is organized around the `ALT+key` where key is one of the following: